TannerG977/Custom-CSS-Framework/README.md

 #  SneakerVelcro
-Here is a description of our backrooms inspired framework
+Here is a description of our framework

 ## Installation
 [Download main.css](css/main.css) to use SneakerVelcro in your project.